WICG/view-transitions/scoped-transitions.md

 You can play with Scoped View Transitions in Google Chrome today.

-* Chrome 145 or newer (currently in dev and beta [channels](https://support.google.com/chrome/a/answer/9027636?hl=en)) is recommended.
+* Chrome 147 or newer (currently in dev and canary [channels](https://support.google.com/chrome/a/answer/9027636?hl=en)) is recommended.

 * Enable "Experimental Web Platform features" in `chrome://flags`.